wpserved/simple-customizations-for-woocommerce/readme.txt

 License: GNU General Public License v3.0
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Simple WooCommerce lets you customize your store from admin dashboard instead of digging into code.
+Simple Woo lets you customize your store from admin dashboard instead of digging into code.

 == Description ==

-WooCommerce lets you easily sell products or services online.
+Woo lets you easily sell products or services online.
 A plugin allows you to create a working e-commerce store with basic features, however customizing your store to your preferences may require coding skills.
-This is why the Simple WooCommerce plugin can help you – we’ve made the most requested changes that aren’t available in the settings.
+This is why the Simple Woo plugin can help you – we’ve made the most requested changes that aren’t available in the settings.
 That way, you can easily select the functions you want from the menu instead of digging into the code.

 == Frequently Asked Questions ==

 = Where can I find the settings page? =

-On the installed plugins list there is a shortcut to settings or you can navigate directly to WooCommerce settings and there will be a Simple WooCommerce tab.
+On the installed plugins list there is a shortcut to settings or you can navigate directly to Woo settings and there will be a Simple Woo tab.

 == Changelog ==